MGavranovic/nostification-assistant-croatia/README.md

-# NostrificationAssistantCroatia
+# Nostrification Assistant Croatia

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.3.

 ## About

-This project aims to help foreign students, especially from Bosnia & Herzegovina, with the process of Nostrification in Croatia.
+This project aims to help foreign Med Students, especially from Bosnia & Herzegovina, with the process of Nostrification in Croatia.

 Here you will find material required for the exams as well as some tips gathered over time from multiple students.